TanveerMittal/DSC_106_Final_Project/README.md

 + **Notes:**
   + All of our final plot renders can be viewed in `Final Plots.ipynb` and the code for our plots can be found in `plots.py`
   + The dashboard takes time to load the data and plots in for the first time.
-After that it is cached for faster refreshing and rerendering.
+After that the plots and data are cached for faster refreshing and rerendering.
+Changing any plot's features will require time for it to be computed again but all other unchanged plots are cached and will render nearly instantly.
   + The libraries we used can be found in `requirements.txt`